Hamza-ye/snt-docs/documentation/docs/final-report.md

 **Challenge:** The National Malaria Control Program (NMCP) in Yemen faces significant challenges in analyzing and utilizing its vast data on malaria control activities due to inconsistencies in data formats, codes, and collection methods.
 This lack of data accessibility and quality hinders effective program evaluation, intervention targeting, and resource allocation.

-**Solution:** This project undertook a comprehensive data mapping initiative to consolidate and structure all NMCP activity data into a unified format.
-Master lists for key entities (villages, health facilities, community health volunteers) were established, and data from various sources (ITN distribution, IRS campaigns, case reports, etc.) were reviewed, cleaned, and merged with these master lists.
-Data visualization tools were developed to facilitate insightful analysis of trends, intervention effectiveness, and program progress.
+**Approach:** The project used a Collaborative Approach Engaging a cross-functional team to collaboratively address inconsistencies in data formats, Actively involving *Risk analysis team* in harmonization decisions, ensuring alignment with program goals, and Iteratively refining entity relationships based on feedback from them and NMCP management.
+The collaborative approach has resulted in a coherent dataset that reflects the collective expertise of the team.

-**Results:** The project successfully mapped all NMCP activity data into a structured format, significantly improving data accessibility and quality.
+**Result:** This project successfully mapped all NMCP activity data into a structured format, significantly improving data accessibility and quality.
 Data completeness and accuracy metrics saw substantial improvements, and the established data model allows for comprehensive analysis across different entities and activities.
 Data visualization dashboards now provide real-time insights into key malaria control indicators, enabling informed decision-making for program optimization and resource allocation.
+Any Future data can be easily checked, validated, cleaned, and merged using the automated solution and the pipeline developed in this project.

 **Impact:** This project empowers the NMCP with a robust data foundation for effective malaria control efforts.
 Improved data accessibility and quality will lead to: